Concrete house on a Mediterranean cliff at golden hour

 Treehotel — The 7th Room

-A black timber cabin suspended ten meters into the Swedish pines, with a netted terrace open to the aurora.
+A black timber cabin suspended ten meters into the Swedish pines, with two bedrooms, a fireplace lounge and a netted terrace open to the aurora — photographed by Johan Jansson for Snøhetta.

 Architect